biopython/biopython.github.io/wiki/GitMigration.md

 `git commit -m "added feature Y in Bio.x"`

-Your commits in git are local, i.e. they affect only your working branch and not the whole biopython tree or even your fork on github.
+Your commits in git are local, i.e. they affect only your working branch and not the whole Biopython tree or even your fork on github.
 You don't need an internet connection to commit, so you can do it very often.

 Once you think your changes are fine and should be reviewed by others,